Latin Cum Laude System - Frequently Asked Questions

 Students will not have to be anxious about ranking in the “top 10” in order to receive academic recognition.
 They are also able to take courses that are related to their career paths even if they are not honors or AP classes.

-This change will be in effect beginning with the class of 2016.
+This change began with the class of 2016.

-Are there other schools in the area that recognize students by using the Cum Laude System?
+Are there other schools in the area that recognize students using the Cum Laude System?

 Yes….Clayton, Francis Howell, Hazelwood, Ladue, Rockwood, Webster Groves, Principia, Incarnate Word Academy, Lutheran North, Lutheran South, Wentzville, and St. Charles School District.